-Incident response plans usually include instructions on how to respond to potential attack scenarios, including data breaches, denial of service/distributed denial of service attacks, network intrusions, virus, worms or malware outbreaks or insider threats.
+Incident response plans usually include instructions on how to respond to potential attack scenarios, including data breaches, denial of service/distributed denial of service attacks, network intrusions, viruses, worms or malware outbreaks, or insider threats.

 Without an incident response plan in place, an organization may not detect the attack, or it may not follow proper protocol to contain the threat and recover from it when a breach is detected.

 To properly prepare for and address incidents across the business.
 The team is responsible for analyzing security breaches and responding appropriately.
 An incident response team may include:

 - An incident response manager, usually the director of IT, who oversees and prioritizes actions during the detection, analysis, and containment of an incident.
 The incident response manager also conveys the special requirements of high-severity incidents to the rest of the organization.